Connecting to a database

 - PostgreSQL:

-When creating a Greenplum® cluster, the user database is not created.
-To test the connection, use the postgres
+Creating a Greenplum® cluster does not entail creating a user database.
+To test the connection, use the postgres service database.

 You can connect to a cluster using either a master host's regular FQDN or a primary master host's special FQDN.
-To learn how to get a host FQDN, see this guide.
+To learn how to get a host's FQDN, see this guide.

 To see code examples with the host FQDN filled in, open the cluster page in the management console